CBD Dosing - Strategy and Specifics

 Before we talk about how to dose CBD properly, we have to pump the brakes a bit.
 Many people use CBD incorrectly.
 This is no fault of their own!
 There’s no clear cut information and like 99% of people buying it have no Big Mouth professional telling them proper dosing strategies.

-Through my experience working with individuals on their CBD journey, I’ve identified some things many people do wrong.
-As we so cleverly created the CB-Do’s and CB-Dont’s in our CBD Webinar, CB-Don’t do these 3 things:
+Through my experience working with individuals on their CBD journey, I’ve identified three things that many people do wrong.

 Don’t focus on any one product